Yoann-TYT/sfindocker/README.md

 # sfindocker
-Easily to test your symfony applications on futurs versions of PHP
+To easily test your symfony applications on futurs versions of PHP

 ## Requirements